East Talpiot: History

 Beit Canada, an absorption center for new immigrants, is located in East Talpiot.
 Nearly all the streets of East Talpiot take their names from those of the Olei Hagardom, members of Irgun and Lehi hanged by the British.

 Demography

 In 2006, some 15,000 people were living in East Talpiot.
 Mainly populated by young couples when it was first established, the neighborhood is now aging.
 For the most part, East Talpiot is a secular neighborhood, with only 15 synagogues.

 Archeological findings

-An ancient tomb that some archeologists believe to be the tomb of Jesus and his family based on the names inscribed on the James Ossuary was discovered in East Talpiot when a housing project was being built in 1980.
+An excavation has found remains of a significant royal estate from the second half of the 7th century BC that archaeologists consider as indicative of a remarkable administrative development by the Kingdom of Judah during that century.
 An ancient aqueduct that brought water to the Temple Mount from springs located outside of Jerusalem was also discovered in East Talpiot.
 This waterworks, a highly sophisticated engineering feat, continued to function for more than two thousand years.

+There have been claims that an ancient tomb discovered in East Talpiot when a housing project was being built in 1980 could be the tomb of Jesus and his family.